Shahriar321/Shahriar321/README.md

 to take challenges and have keen interest in Software Automation and Development.
 I want to collaborate with a variety of people in order to prepare for a challenging career in the future.

+I have completed 6 months internship on software testing in LEADS Corporation Ltd.

 Skills: SQA / MySQL / JAVA / HTML / CSS

 - 🌱 I’m currently learning Software Automation Testing